DXHeroes/knowledge-base-content/practices/understanding_git.md

 **TL;DR**

-Git is a distributed version control system (VCS) tool used for tracking source code while developing software and it also increases the coordination among fellow developers.
+Git is a distributed version control system (VCS) tool used for tracking source code during development.
+Utilizing Git improves collboration among fellow developers.

 ## What Is a Git?